Lessons Learned Migrating CUDA to SYCL: A HEP Case Study with ROOT RDataFrame

 Both AdaptiveCpp and DPC++ expect a target specification when invoking their compiler for ahead-of-time compilation.
 When targeting CUDA, the architecture/compute capability also needs to be specified.
 While developing our SYCL versions, we noticed a large performance gap between execution on different NVIDIA GPUs, which we did not observe with our native CUDA version.
-Upon further investigation using NSight Systems, we discovered that this was due to an incorrect target compute capability setting.
+Upon further investigation using NSight Systems, we discovered that this was due to an incorrect target compute capability setting, resulting in a higher just-in-time compilation overhead due to incompatible code.
 Despite the incorrect option, the program still executed correctly.

-To illustrate the performance impact of this minor change, we benchmarked our application with the following settings: targeting a lower compute capability (\texttt{cuda:sm\_75}) and targeting the actual architecture of our NVIDIA RTX A4000 GPU (\texttt{cuda:sm\_86}).
+To illustrate the performance benefit of ahead-of-time compilation, we benchmarked our application with the following settings: targeting a lower compute capability (\texttt{cuda:sm\_75}) and targeting the actual architecture of our NVIDIA RTX A4000 GPU (\texttt{cuda:sm\_86}).
 Since there is no difference in the execution time of the kernels, we only show the results of the time spent in CUDA API calls.
 To ensure the readability of the legends, we omit the API calls for which the percentage of the time, relative to the total time spent on API calls, is negligible ($<1.0\%$).

 The results for DPC++ are shown in \autoref{fig:dpcpp_aot_vs_jit}.
 We immediately notice that a significant amount of time is spent on the CUDA API call \texttt{cuModuleLoadDataEx} for the version targeting a lower compute capability.
 This API call is related to the compilation of device code.
 The CUDA driver recognises kernels written either in assembly form (\textit{PTX}) or in cuda binary form (\textit{cubin}) \cite{cuda_programming_guide}.
 If the code is compiled into PTX, the CUDA driver needs to compile it \textit{just-in-time} (JIT) into cubin at runtime before it can be executed.
 If the code was already compiled into cubin \textit{ahead-of-time} (AOT), this step is not necessary.
 A CUDA module refers to dynamically loadable packages of device code and data, in PTX or cubin form.